 General informationThis section has been translated automatically.

-NK cells are activated by several activating receptors and co-receptors (including KIR molecules, NKG2 with CD94 and natural cytotoxic receptors), which are able to recognize ligands on virus-infected or tumor cells.
+NK cells are functionally controlled by, among others, members of the killer cell immunoglobulin-like receptor family (K IRs), which includes both inhibitory (iKIRs) and activating (aKIRs) members.
+Activation of NK cells further occurs through CD94 and natural cytotoxic receptors, which are able to recognize ligands on virus-infected or on tumor cells.
 The activity of NK cells increases after contact with the cytokines IFN-alpha, INF-beta, IL-12, IL-15, IL-2.

-NK cells can be identified in the laboratory using the markers CD16 and CD56.
-In the blood they are defined as CD3-/CD56+.
+Labtorically, NK cells are recognized by the markers CD16 and CD56.
+In blood they are defined as CD3-/CD56+.
 Overlaps with other surface markers are possible.
 Monocytes, macrophages, neutrophil granulocytes and eosinophil granulocytes are also capable of this type of target cell recognition.

-In the blood, NK cells can be recognized by large azurophilic granules, which also led to the designation "Large Granular Lymphocytes" (LGL) before their actual function became known.
+In blood, NK cells can be recognized by large azurophilic granules, which also led to the name"Large Granular Lymphocytes" (LGL) before their actual function was known.
 Cytotoxic proteins such as perforin or granzyme B are stored in these granules.
-Perforin is very similar to the C9 complement protein and causes channel-like pores in the membrane of cells or bacteria.
-Granzyme B enters the cytosol of the cells through these pores and induces apoptosis.
+Perforin has great similarity to the C9 complement protein and causes channel-like pores in the membrane of cells or bacteria.
+Granzyme B enters the cytosol of cells through these pores and induces apoptosis.

-Normally, tumor cells or infected cells are already recognized and eliminated by cytotoxic T lymphocytes due to foreign antigens that they present on their surface in complex with the MHC-I molecules.
-However, some viruses are able to suppress the presentation of MHC-I molecules on the surface of their host cells.
-In this way they escape destruction by T-lymphocytes.
-The reduced expression of the MHC molecules on tumour cells and on virally infected cells is now noticed by the NK cells.
-They are activated by this and lyse the target cells (Missing-self hypothesis; Ljunggren HG et al. 1990).
+Normally, tumor cells or infected cells are already recognized and eliminated by cytotoxic T lymphocytes due to foreign antigens they present in complex with MHC-I molecules on their surface.
+Some viruses, however, are able to suppress the presentation of MHC-I molecules on the surface of their host cells.
+They thus escape destruction by T lymphocytes.
+The reduced expression of MHC molecules on tumour cells and on virally infected cells is now in turn noticed by the NK cells.
+They are activated by this and lyse the target cells (missing-self hypothesis; Ljunggren HG et al. 1990).

 This is an essential protection in the early phase of viral infections and seems to activate the antigen-presenting cells (APZ) via the triggered alarm signal in such a way that they can induce specific immune responses.